Protection of IO-Link With SurgeSwitch™

 |µClamp3603T*||3-Lines Uni||36V||±20kV/±15kV||3.5A||25pF||DFN 1.7x1.0x.0.4mm|

 IO-Link is an integral part of the fourth industrial revolution (Industry 4.0) and is immensely popular due to its simplicity of use.
 The usage model of IO-Link ports are exposed to substantial ESD spikes.
 The ports must be safeguarded from the dangers of ESD threats so that the industrial manufacturing chain remains fault-free.
 Semtech's wide range of trusted TVS products have long been the preferred method for shielding many of the world's IO-link devices.
 With the introduction of Semtech's SurgeSwitch devices, significantly elevated ESD protection is now possible to ensure even more dependable performance of IO-Link communication in harsh industrial environments.
 Semtech's SurgeSwitch TDS3311P is ideal for safeguarding IO-Link ports – enabling a smooth, glitch-free uninterrupted user experience.

-Semtech and the Semtech logo are registered trademarks or service marks, and SurgeSwitch, SClamp and µClamp are trademarks or service marks, of Semtech Corporation or its affiliates.
+Semtech, the Semtech logo, and SClamp are registered trademarks or service marks, and SurgeSwitch and µClamp are trademarks or service marks, of Semtech Corporation or its affiliates.